techno-canvas/techno-canvas/README.md

 ---

 > **Legend**
-> - **[👷‍♂️...work in progress]** - Means that I'm still working on that part.
+> - **[👷‍♂️...work in progress]** - Means that I'm still working on that content.
-> - 🔗 - Means that it is a link pointing to some content INSIDE my own GitHub.
+> - 🔗 - Means that it's a link pointing to some content INSIDE my own GitHub.
-> - ↗️ - Means that it is a link pointing to some content OUTSIDE my GitHub.
+> - ↗️ - Means that it's a link pointing to some content OUTSIDE my GitHub.